llunasanz/ecommerce_airflow_db/README.md

 # ecommerce_airflow_db
-Information gathering and saving using airflow
+A data pipeline for information gathering and saving using Apache Airflow.

-## Tasks definitions
+## Tasks overview

-It is required to gather information about items published in an ecommerce site, save it in a DB and launch alerts if established criteria are met.
-This pipeline should be implemented in Airflow and run daily.
+This project gathers information about items published on an ecommerce site, saves it in a database, and launches alerts if established criteria are met.
+The pipeline is implemented using Airflow and runs daily.

-Iteraction with the public API is required to collect the data.
-Here, there is some useful information to proceed:
+The pipeline interacts with the public API to collect data.
+Here are some useful links:
 - [List of categories](https://api.mercadolibre.com/sites/MLA/categories)
 - [Specific category information](https://api.mercadolibre.com/categories/MLA1577)
 - [Search API for a given category](https://api.mercadolibre.com/sites/MLA/search?category=MLA1577#json)
 - [Specific item information](https://api.mercadolibre.com/items/MLA830173972)

 ### Data pipeline creation
-From Mercadolibre site, get the 50 most relevant pusblished items for a particular category, "MLA-MICROWAVES" (category id MLA1577).
-For each item, it is necessary get the following info:
+The goal is to retrieve the 50 most relevant published items for the category "MLA-MICROWAVES" (category id MLA1577) from Mercadolibre.
+For each item, the following information is gathered:
 - "id"
 - "site\_id"
 - "title"